Understanding the Manufactured Home Delivery Process

 House-Tug: Engineered to excel in confined spaces, adverse weather conditions, and challenging terrains, this machine specializes in effortlessly transporting heavy loads commonly associated with modern manufactured homes.

 Jadde: Designed for effortless vertical movement and precise steering of housing units.
-The Jadde virtually eliminates the need for bridging, cribbing, jacking, and sideways rolling.
+In addition the Jadde virtually eliminates the need for bridging, cribbing, jacking, and sideways rolling.

 Remote Trax: The Remote Trax is a specialized machine designed for the precise movement of manufactured homes and mobile homes.
 It adeptly maneuvers these homes around various obstacles using advanced remote control technology, ensuring efficient and hassle-free transportation.